Ruslan-Shevyrev/OracleAPEX_Label-Count-AJAX/README.md

 ## WARNING

-Do not add same class to Navigation Menu and Region Display Selector at the same time.
+Do not add the same class to Navigation Menu and Region Display Selector at the same time.

 <table>
   <tr>